パン()

 サクサク is the onomatopoeia for crispy texture

-Now popular worldwide as 'panko' for its superior crispiness.
+Now widely known internationally as 'panko' and used in many cuisines for its superior crispiness.